 speedup over Xerces so that the total application cost reduces to 67% of the original.

 However, in icXML-p, our ideal scenario gives us two well-balanced threads each performing

 about 33% of the original work.
-In this case, Amdahl's law predicts that we could expect up
+In this case, Amdahl's law predicts that we could

 to a 3x speedup at best.